Are you eager to start breastfeeding?

-Your baby has arrived, your motherhood has started and you are eager to start breastfeeding your baby.
 Breastfeeding offers your baby all nutrients that he needs for his first 6 months.
-It also helps you to eliminate some types of breast cancer, helps in reshaping your body and uterus and provides you with a birth control method that covers you up to 6 months.
+It also protects you from some types of breast cancer, helps in reshaping your body and uterus and provides you with a birth control method that covers you up to 6 months.

 When to start breastfeeding?

 You can start breastfeeding as soon as you deliver your baby.
 At the beginning your breasts will produce the colostrum; a thick yellowish milk rich in immunoglobulin A (IgA) to protect your child against infections.
 The colostrum will be secreted during the first 3 days than will be transformed into milk.

 Don’t panic about the milk supply.
 Your body will produce the right amount your baby needs to grow.
 The more you breastfeed the more milk will be produced.